The Friedreich's Ataxia Treatment Pipeline is a visual tool for communicating the progress of research and development on lead therapeutic candidates.

 FARA is supporting the advancement of these treatments with financial resources, advocacy, patient engagement and/or fostered collaboration.
 FARA believes that there is merit in each of these approaches and that effective treatment will come in the form of a "cocktail approach" - a combination of two or more therapies.

-This pipeline has been updated as of May 2021 and focuses on drugs that are already in preclinical development or have advanced to human clinical trial.
+This pipeline focuses on drugs that are already in preclinical development or have advanced to human clinical trials and it along with the descriptions below are updated regularly as new information becomes available.

 Currently on the Research Pipeline: